 If a clear preference emerges once public bets start, the books will adjust the numbers in a bid to even things out.
-They will make the side that’s seeing the bulk of the action less attractive, while the opposite happens on the side where the books want to see more betting action.
+They will make the side that sees the bulk of the action less attractive, while the opposite happens where the books want to see more betting action.

 This process can continue up until game time.
-As part of your research, review the opening lines and compare them to current offerings.
+Review the opening lines and compare them to current offerings as part of your research.
 You may uncover some solid clues on which way the money has been heading on that event.

 As mentioned, oddsmakers analyze every imaginable factor when setting the lines.
 They’re not starting from scratch every time; they lean on computers and algorithms to do a lot of the work.